 While I could eat pancakes every day of the year, they hold a special place on the calendar.
 Shrove Tuesday or Pancake Tuesday is a Christian celebration just before Lent which takes place on a different day each year leading up to Easter.
 Shrove is the past tense of shrive, … [Read more...] about Why do we have Pancakes on Shrove Tuesday?

 Even if you have a beloved to share Valentine's Day with, you can always get mileage out of the day with Galentines festivities.
-It can be quick and easy to pull together an event for Downton fans, namely an afternoon tea.
-British cuisine has endured a great deal of bad press, … [Read more...] about Galentine’s Day Tea Party
+It can be quick and easy to pull together an event for your gal pals, namely an Afternoon Tea.
+British cuisine has endured a great deal of bad press, … [Read more...] about How to Host a Galentine’s Day Tea Party